 - I value security too much to do that.

-- Why don’t you just get a normal job?
+- Why don’t you get a regular job?

-So with all of these common responses, you can’t help but get a little upset.
+So with all of these typical responses, you can’t help but get a little upset.
 Sometimes I feel like a young teenage boy yelling at my parents, “YOU JUST DON’T GET ME!!”

 Strategy 1 – Change your starting five